Typhoon-class submarine: History

 Despite being a replacement for many types of submarines, the Borei-class submarines are slightly shorter than the Typhoon class (170 m as opposed to 175 m), and have a smaller crew (107 people as opposed to 160).
 These changes were in part designed to reduce the cost to build and maintain the submarines.
 In addition, the United States and Canada provided 80% of funds for scrapping the older Typhoon-class submarines, making it much more economical to build a new submarine, TK-13, which was scrapped in 2007–2009.

 On 20 July 2022, it was reported that was withdrawn from the Russian Navy.
 This was an earlier-than-expected decommission date, as it was stated in 2021 that the submarine was expected to remain in service until 2026 as a weapons test platform.
 However, sources suggested in 2022 that the 2026 date was not in the Russian Navy plan.

 On 6 February 2023, it was reported she was decommissioned.
+On 19 March 2025, it was announced that Dmitriy Donskoi is planned to be preserved as a museum ship at the Central Naval Museum in Saint Petersburg.